simplepie/simplepie-ng/README.md

 **Highly experimental.
 Don't use this.**

 **SimplePie NG** is a modern, _next-generation_ PHP package for working with syndication feeds.
-It was re-written from the ground-up to take advantage of the changes that have happened in the PHP community since SimplePie was first released in July 2004 for PHP 4.3.
+It was re-written from the ground-up to take advantage of the modern features of PHP 7+.

 Follow: [Medium](https://medium.com/simplepie-ng) • [Twitter](https://twitter.com/simplepie_ng)